jina-ai/jina/docs/concepts/client/send-receive-data.md

 The Flow with **gRPC** protocol implements the unary and the streaming RPC lifecycle for communicating with the clients.
 When sending more than one request using the batching or the iterator mechanism, the RPC lifecycle for the {meth}`~jina.clients.mixin.PostMixin.post` method can be controlled using the `stream` boolean method argument.
 By default the stream option is set to `False` which uses the unary RPC to send the data to the Flow.
 If the stream option is set to `True` the streaming RPC is used to send the data to the Flow.
 Both RPC lifecycles are implemented to provide the flexibility for the clients.

+Using unary or streaming should not change the behavior of request handling.
+There might be performance penalties when using the streaming RPC in the Python gRPC implementation.

 ```{hint}
 This option is only valid for **gRPC** protocol.